 The Hiawatha runs 14 daily trains or 7 round trips between Milwaukee, WI, and Chicago, IL.
 From end to end, the journey takes around an hour and a half covering 86 miles.
 The train average 58 mph with a maximum speed of 79 mph.

-Due to COVID-19, the frequency of the Hiawatha has changed along with a few of the usual procedures.
+Due to COVID-19, the Hiawatha frequency has changed along with a few of the usual procedures.
 I wrote this article for “normal” times, and to highlight the changes due to the pandemic, I added the red boxes, such as this one, to show the temporary changes.

 Amtrak’s Hiawatha The Stops & Schedule